US stocks rise to records on more proof of economic recovery

 NEW YORK (AP) — U.S. stocks are rallying toward records on Thursday after a suite of encouraging data showed how hungry Americans are to spend again, how fewer workers are losing their jobs and how much fatter corporate profits are getting.

-One report showed that sales at U.S. retailers jumped 9.8% in March from February, blowing past economists’ forecasts for 5.5% growth.
+One report showed that U.S. retail sales jumped 9.8% in March from February, blowing past economists’ forecasts for 5.5% growth.
 Much of the surge was due to $1,400 payments from the U.S. government’s latest economic rescue effort hitting households’ bank accounts.
 Economists said it shows how primed people are to spend as the economy reopens and conditions brighten.
 That’s huge for an economy that’s made up mostly of consumer spending.

 Another report gave an encouraging read on the job market, showing 576,000 people applied for unemployment benefits last week.
 That’s well below the 700,000 that economists had forecast and down from 769,000 the prior week.
 It's also the lowest the number has been since the pandemic.